sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 might not be possible (or feasible) to store a CoSWID tag document (permanently) on a small thing along with the corresponding piece of firmware.

-To address the specific characteristics of firmware, the extension point `$$resource-extension` is used to allow for an additional type of resource description---firmware-entry---thereby increasing the self-descriptiveness and flexibility of CoSWID.
-The optional use of the extension point `$$resource-extension` in respect to firmware MUST adhere to the following CDDL data definition.
+To address the specific characteristics of firmware, the extension points `$$payload-extension` and `$$evidence-extension` are used to allow for an additional type of resource description---firmware-entry---thereby increasing the self-descriptiveness and flexibility of CoSWID.
+The optional use of the extension points `$$payload-extension` and `$$evidence-extension` in respect to firmware MUST adhere to the following CDDL data definition.

 ~~~~ CDDL
 <CODE BEGINS>